MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 #### Initiate a recording of what the Teams desktop user sees during the call

-1. Join a Remote Assist call using the Teams desktop application.
+1. Join a Dynamics 365 Remote Assist call using the Teams desktop application.

 2. Press the **Windows logo key** (![Graphic showing the windows logo key.](media/windows-logo-key.png)) + **G** to open the Game Bar.